Stains and Soil:

 Be prepared for any spill with the following checklist:

-Give your local End Of The Roll store a call to see what we have in store and to ask a Flooring Advisor any questions you may have.
+Give your local End Of The Roll Flooring Centre a call to see what we have in store and to ask a Flooring Advisor any questions you may have.

 Laminate Flooring Care